Budimir Metalnikov

-Budimir Alexeevich Metalnikov (Будимир Алексеевич Метальников; 27 September 1925 — 1 September 2001) was a Soviet and Russian screenwriter and film director.
-Honored Artist of the Russian SFSR (1978).
+Budimir Alekseyevich Metalnikov (Будимир Алексеевич Метальников; 27 September 1925 – 1 September 2001) was a Soviet and Russian film director and screenwriter.

 Early years

 Metalnikov was born in Moscow into an educated Russian family of chemical engineers.
-His father Alexei Petrovich Metalnikov came from peasants.
+His father Aleksei Petrovich Metalnikov came from peasants.
 He was working as the chief engineer at the Apatit enterprise when he was arrested in 1937.
-Budimir's mother Zinaida Georgievna Metalnikova was also arrested shortly after.
+Budimir's mother Zinaida Georgiyevna Metalnikova was also arrested shortly after.
 The 12-year-old Budimir and his 3-year-old sister Marina were taken to the NKVD reception center for children of enemies of the people situated in the Danilov Monastery.
 The children were then separated and put into different orphanages; Metalnikov never managed to find his sister, despite all his attempts.
 In 1939 he was sent to Kirovohrad to study in one of the vocational schools to be an electrician.
 After a while he received a letter from his aunt along with some money and returned to Moscow where he continued studying.

 In 1942 Metalnikov was enrolled to the Red Army.
 After some studying in the infantry school and serving in the airborne brigade he was sent to fight at the Karelian Front.
 He was heavily wounded during one of the battles and spent many months in hospitals.
-On October, 1944 he was sent home as war-disabled.
+In October 1944 he was sent home as war-disabled.
 On his return he entered an evening school, but soon left it to study screenwriting at VGIK under Yevgeny Gabrilovich and Ilya Vicefield.
 He graduated in 1954 and immediately started working in cinema.